buzzqw/TUS/OBSS/markdown-separati/en/31-adventure-hazards.md

 A cursed well lures adventurers into its depths through an illusion (Will ST with DC 16 to disbelieve) of a wonderful treasure at the bottom, only 3 meters deep.
 Any creature that reaches the *treasure* activates the curse.

-A creature inside the well must pass a Will Saving Throw with DC 18 or is hit by the curse, which distorts their perception of the well.
+A creature inside the well must pass a Will Saving Throw with DC 18 or be hit by the curse, which distorts their perception of the well.
 The water seems to thicken into a viscous slime that pushes the creature toward the bottom at 12 meters.

 A Swim check at DC 16 is required each round; failure indicates that one begins to drown.